 Nuance Pharma is responsible for all costs related to clinical development and commercialization in Greater China.
 A joint steering committee has been established to ensure ensifentrine's clinical development in the region aligns with our global development and commercialization strategy.
-Nuance Pharma plans to file an Investigational New Drug Application with the China Food and Drug Administration and afterwards to begin clinical studies for the treatment of COPD in Greater China.
+In August 2022, Nuance Pharma, received clearance from China's Center for Drug Evaluation to begin Phase 1 and Phase 3 studies of ensifentrine for COPD in mainland China.